talecrafter/AnimationImporter/Assets/AnimationImporter/readme.txt

 License
 -----

-You can freely use/distribute this project in any way possible with the exception of selling it on it's own.
+You can freely use/distribute this project in any way possible with the exception of selling it on its own.